Thur 11.6.2026 until Sat 18.7.2026

 QUEER ART SPACES VIENNA 2026

-Artists: Danilo Andrés, Atabey fka Carlos Maria Romero, Feministisches* Bloco Descolonial, Zosia Hołubowska, Nina Sandino, Kia Sciarrone, Anita Steinwidder, Territorium KV (Otto Krause & Milan Loviška)
+Artists: Danilo Andrés, Atabey fka Carlos Maria Romero, Feministisches* Bloco Descolonial, Zosia Hołubowska, Otto Krause & Milan Loviška, Nina Sandino, Kia Sciarrone, Anita Steinwidder

+The exhibition after the last ready-made focuses on textile work, crafting and sensitive creative processes.
 The ready-made once marked a radical gesture: the moment an ordinary manufactured object could be displaced, renamed, and reimagined as art.
-A century later, the logic of the ready-made has become the logic of everyday life.
-Our clothes, our identities, even our desires are offered to us as ready-made—standardized, accelerated, always available and endlessly replaceable.
+A century later, the logic of ready-made commodities has become the logic of everyday life.
+Our clothes, our identities, even our desires are “off the rack” and offered to us as standardised, readily available, and endlessly replaceable objects.

-Queer practice has long understood identity not as something given but as something made—improvised, altered, and continuously negotiated.
+Queer practice has long understood identity not as something given but as something made – improvised, altered, and continuously negotiated.
 In this sense, the exhibition does not simply declare the end of the ready-made object.
-It asks what comes after: when bodies refuse standardized forms, when materials are reworked rather than consumed, and when fashion becomes a space of collective imagination rather than disposable production, when our chosen skin becomes sensitive again.
+It asks what comes after: when bodies refuse standardized forms, when materials are reworked rather than consumed, and when fashion becomes a space of collective imagination as opposed to disposable production, when our chosen second skin becomes sensitive again.